James Graham, 3rd Duke of Montrose: Family

+Buchanan Place, ancestral seat of Dukes of Montrose, burn down in 1850s, rebuilt as Buchanan Castle by William Burn.

 Montrose was twice married.
 He married firstly Lady Jemima Ashburnham, daughter of John Ashburnham, 2nd Earl of Ashburnham, in 1785.
 His first wife died in September 1786, aged 24 (following the death of their only son born on 4 September 1786, who died as an infant in April 1787).

 After her death, he married secondly Lady Caroline Montagu, daughter of George Montagu, 4th Duke of Manchester and Elizabeth Montagu, Duchess of Manchester, on 24 July 1790.
 They had seven children: